IndieMasco/TechEdWeek4Assignment/READme.md

 # Stretch Requirements

+- ✅ 🏹 Style the page excellently, for example, by adding extra UX considerations or animations.
+- I feel like I have achieved this as I've gone for a simple and clean design, made everything flow nicely together, I've kept my colour palette to just 3 throughout my site, I've added white borders to help break certain elements up

+# requirements that I wasn't able to achieve

 - ❌ 🏹 Provide additional functionality on the form, for example, by adding form validation or other options.
-- ❌ 🏹 Style the page excellently, for example, by adding extra UX considerations or animations.
 - ❌ 🏹 Add a delete button to each message and a DELETE route in the server.
 - ❌ 🏹 Create an option for users to like others’ posts.